theevo/ChineseCompatibilitiesWithAges/DiscoveryTree.md

 - ✅ Localize animal names
     - ✅ map to SexagenaryCycle1924
     - ✅ map to ChineseZodiacCompatibility
+        - ✅ move extensions to their own file
 - 🔥 nearest neighbors in terms of years